 Not only are UFT members always looking to retire sooner after fewer years worked, but also to inflate their pension benefit payments.

-One thing that the “Tier 1” teachers, who had suddenly been allowed to retire years earlier than they had been promised as a result of the 1970 deal, didn’t get was an automatic inflation adjustment.
-As a result of the high inflation of the 1970s, therefore, the value of those pensions (and the city’s debts) fell by half over the decade.
+One thing that the “Tier 1” teachers didn’t get was an automatic inflation adjustment.
+As a result of the high inflation of the 1970s, therefore, the real value of the pensions of those who were suddenly allowed to retire years earlier than promised in 1970, fell by half over a decade (as did the real size of the city’s other debts).
 Even though public services collapsed and the Bag Ladies were left to die in the street, it is only that high inflation of the 1970s – and the related reduction in the real burden of pension and debt costs from the past — that allowed New York City to avoid going bankrupt.

 But in 2000 all pension benefit payments in New York State were retroactively increased for all the years of inflation going back to the 1970s.
 With future cost of living increases mandated as well – with a minimum 1.0% increase even in years when there is no increase in the cost of living.
 That was the largest retroactive pension increase of them all.
 The greatest beneficiaries were Lindsay’s Tier I teachers, now in Florida, whose retroactive benefit increase had wrecked the schools (and policing and mass transit) in the 1970s.